epsilon537/boxlambda/_drafts/the-file-system-stack.markdown

 : [: ( -- )
   state @ if
     \ [: is invoked as a compiling word, i.e. a code-generating word that
-    \ executes when it's encountered in the definition of an other word.
+    \ executes when it's encountered in the definition of another word.
     \ When [: _executes_... it compiles an 'ahead'.
 This ahead pushes
     \ 2 items on the stack: patchaddr and structmatchconst postpone ahead ( patchaddr structmatchconst )